 Samuel B. Abrams is a partner in the intellectual property group.
 Mr. Abrams focuses on strategic patent counseling and prosecution and has extensive experience handling interference proceedings and European oppositions on behalf of companies in the biotechnology, chemical, pharmaceutical, drug delivery, and immunology sectors.
 With respect to drug delivery, Mr. Abrams has represented The Liposome Company, wherein he was engaged to opine on various patents assigned to the company and several third party patents.
 He also handles the full range of validity, freedom-to-operate and infringement opinions, as well as the strategic planning of patent portfolios, working with his clients on novel ways to monetize their intellectual property.

+As a “recommended expert” in IAM Patent 1000’s New York rankings, he was recognized as “a respected patent counsellor and prosecutor with rare Stateside experience handling European oppositions.”
 Prior to going into private practice, Mr. Abrams was a member of the Merck patent department wherein he was responsible for Merck’s antibiotic patent portfolio.

 Includes matters handled at Dechert or prior to joining the firm.